Germany's BSI says more German companies affected by cyber attacks

 He also called it "illusory" to think that the German military would be able to respond immediately to a cyber attack by shutting down an enemy server.

-"We need three to nine months to plan, program and prepare for such an action," he said.
+"We need three to nine months to plan, programme and prepare for such an action," he said.
 "That's not done overnight."

 Both von Notz and Obersteg said Germany should adopt uniform cyber security standards for government and the private sector.